AllanBartoo/odin-landing-page/readme.md

-landing page project for the odin project
+landing page project for the odin project(not responsive)